toniok2nd/ollama_python_cli/README.md

 ## ✨ Key Features

 - **Image Generation**: Generate pictures directly from your chat using Pollinations AI (via MCP).
+- **Voice Support**: Realistic text-to-speech capabilities using Microsoft Edge TTS (via MCP).
-- **Multi-Server MCP Support**: Run multiple tool servers simultaneously (e.g., File System and Image Gen).
+- **Multi-Server MCP Support**: Run multiple tool servers simultaneously (e.g., File System, Image Gen, and Voice).
 - **Interactive Model Selection**: Uses `fzf` to let you choose from your locally available models.
 - **Multi-line Input**: Supports multi-line prompts with a customizable EOF marker (default is `EOF`).
 - **MCP Integration**: Full support for Model Context Protocol.
 Includes a built-in File System server to let the LLM read and write files in your workspace.